Hip pain: Causes, treatment, and prevention

 - Muscle strain, tendon strain – these injuries can be from overuse or injuries, such as sports injuries.

-- Bone cancers - Tumours may start in a hip bone or spread there from somewhere else in the body.
+- Bone cancers - tumours may start in a hip bone or spread there from somewhere else in the body.

 - Osteonecrosis - This condition means blood flow is lost to the hip bone causing loss of bone tissue.
 This may develop after a hip fracture, hip dislocation, or long-term steroid medication use.

-Symptoms of hip pain
+Location of hip pain